nickrusso42518/vpnm/README.md

 regardless of whether changes occurred or not.

 Please see the outputs in the `samples/` directory to see the playbook output.

+## Testing
+This playbook comes with three test phases, executed in sequence:
+1. __Linting__: Perform YAML and Python linting, as well as Python static code analysis first.
+Immediately fail if linting fails to prevent executing insecure or syntactically incorrect code.
+2. __Unit tests__: Perform regression testing on custom Python filters with mock inputs.
+Immediately fail if unit tests fail to prevent playbook issues.
+3. __Integration tests__: These tests the entire system minus the actual login to a network device.
+All actions requiring network device interaction are tagged with `do_ssh` which is skipped when these tests are run.
+Mock inputs are supplied as variables when the playbook is invoked through the test playbook wrapper.

+To simplify testing both for CI and for manual executions, a GNU Makefile with phony targets is used.
+Use the following shortcuts to test the playbook.
+It is recommend to run all tests immediately after cloning to save yourself the pain of discovering bugs during development.
+1. `make lint`: Runs the linting process
+2. `make unit`: Runs the unit tests
+3. `make pb`: Runs the playbook tests
+4. `make test`: Runs all tests (linting, unit, and playbook, in that order)

+Please see `.travis.yml` for more details on how the tests are executed.